daniel-lanciana/rant/angularjs.md

 ## Directives

-JSTL (Java Standard Tag Library) for Angular.
+JSTL (Java Standard Tag Library) semantic tag attributes for Angular.
 Great for re-usable components in HTML pages such as form elements.
 The example below outputs a form text input, mandatory message and the message 'Hello' three times.

+* Types:
+  * Decorator:
+    * Adding behaviour (e.g. listerners, new properties, add to DOM) or intercept behaviour (override events, global listeneers) of existing elements
+    * Can co-exist
+    * No need to change HTML
+    * Usually elements, but possible to decorate attribute-directives
+    * Add to the 'link:' function (i.e. when element linked to DOM and receives $scope)
+  * Component:
+    * Has state (usually isolate scope: {...})
+    * Change HMTL to add attributes
+    * Be careful of adding multiple directives to an element (may break each other)
+    * Internal state -- optionally linked to parent properties (e.g. scope: {...})
+  * Template:
+    * Basic templating (e.g. templateUrl)
+    * Usually no state required
+    * Doesn't support dynamic directives (e.g. can't add ng-hide to an element on-the-fly)
+  * Collaborative:
+    * Relationship between directives (e.g. inputs and forms)
+    * Collaboration between directives through controller methods (i.e. scope communication before DOM operations)

 ### index.html